Get The Help You Deserve

 • Consuming food or beverages while driving is a common form of distraction.
 It requires manual handling of items, taking the driver's hands off the wheel, and diverting their attention from the road.

-• Example: A driver spills a hot beverage while attempting to take a sip, resulting in a sudden distraction and loss of control of the vehicle.
+• Example: A driver spills a hot beverage while attempting to take a sip, resulting in a sudden distraction and losing control of the vehicle.

-• Engaging in grooming activities such as applying makeup, shaving, or adjusting one's appearance while driving is not only unsafe but also highly distracting.
+• Engaging in grooming activities such as applying makeup, shaving, or adjusting one's appearance while driving is unsafe and highly distracting.

-• Example: A driver hastily applies cosmetics while looking in the rearview mirror, causing them to momentarily lose focus on the road ahead.
+• Example: A driver hastily applies cosmetics while looking in the rearview mirror, causing them to lose focus on the road ahead momentarily.

 • Engaging in conversations or activities with passengers in the vehicle can divert a driver's attention and compromise their ability to focus on the road.